The Vestal Virgins of Rome – Everything You Need to Know

 The Trial of the Vestal Virgins

-In the years 115-113 BC, a scandal shook Rome as a slave named Manius testified against three Vestal Virgins.
+In 115-113 BC, a scandal shook Rome as a slave named Manius testified against three Vestal Virgins.

 He claimed they had broken their celibacy vows and promised him freedom in exchange for their sexual favors.
 The accused women were Aemilia, Licinia, and Marcia.